Euro zone bonds steady as investors brace for frantic week

 LONDON, March 4 (Reuters) - Euro zone government bond yields held steady at the beginning of the new week as investors looked towards the European Central Bank's interest rate decision on Thursday and U.S. employment figures on Friday.

-Germany's 10-year bond yield, the benchmark for the euro area, was less than 1 basis point (bp) lower at 2.401%, after creeping 5 bps higher last week.
+Germany's 10-year bond yield, the benchmark for the euro area, was effectively unchanged from Friday's close at 2.409%, after creeping 5 basis points (bps) higher last week.
 Yields move inversely to prices.

 The ECB is widely expected to leave interest rates at the current record high of 4%.